danielp370/sygnal/README.md

 temperatures, compressor loading) are exported as device attributes.

+## Limitations

+Manipulation of the EEPROM data (zones, schedules, zone baffle settings) are intentionally left out.
+I didn't want to risk EEPROM wearout.

+I also don't bother with the RTC as it doesn't track date and is of little use with this integration.

+The data exported by this version is focused on Digital Scroll Compressor systems.
+It seems there are other systems that can use the same interface but I don't have one handy so I can't easily guess the ranges of values for those.

 ## Reverse Engineering

 The following is roughly the memory layout for volatile RAM.